Bikram48/JobMarketAnalysis/README.md

    Calculating the average salary for each **seniority level** (Entry-level, Mid-level, Senior) within the three data-related roles, providing insights into compensation trends.

 These analyses were performed using structured **SQL queries**, and the results were visualized and explored further using **Tableau** for better insights.

-Here's the updated section for the **Tableau Visualization** with the insights and a link to your dashboard:

----

 ## Data Visualization with Tableau